-6 SET Plan documents (europa.eu)
+2 SET Plan documents (europa.eu)

-- The name must be comprehensible for interested members of the public and ideally should only consist of a few words. - If a target/objective has been embedded into a legal act (e.g. law, decree, regulation), it is good practice to report the exact name of the legal act, preferably in English. - Where Member States have more than one target/objective, and even when more than one target/objective are related to the same SET Plan objective and policy, each target/objective will have to be added into a separate row i.e. each row in the template represents a separate target/objective. - If no target(s)/objectives(s) were stated in the latest NECP, but have been consequently introduced, then the new target(s)/objective(s) should be stated.
+- The name has to allow a clear and precise understanding on what the target/objective aims to achieve. - The name must be comprehensible for interested members of the public and ideally should only consist of a few words. - If a target/objective has been embedded into a legal act (e.g. law, decree, regulation), it is good practice to report the exact name of the legal act, preferably in English. - Where Member States have more than one target/objective, and even when more than one target/objective are related to the same SET Plan objective and policy, each target/objective will have to be added into a separate row i.e. each row in the template represents a separate target/objective. - If no target(s)/objectives(s) were stated in the latest NECP, but have been consequently introduced, then the new target(s)/objective(s) should be stated.

-Data format: text, length 300.
+Data format: text, max len 300.